pragmint/open-practices/capabilities/code-maintainability.md

 As such, it makes sense to write code in a way that reduces the time required to comprehend it.
 Ideally, the software is built such that the reader can avoid needing to know how the whole system functions in order to make a local change.
 Furthermore, bugs are easier to spot when the surrounding code is easy to comprehend.
 The result of building code that's easy to maintain is more efficient delivery and better stability.
-But writing maintainable code requires an advanced set of skills — a set of skills that is developed by following the practices described in this section.
+But writing maintainable code requires an advanced set of skills — one that can be developed by following the practices described below.

-<ed> Edit OK?
-I want to assure the reader that this "advanced set of skills" is indeed attainable and how. </ed>

 Too often, we are working with code that is difficult to maintain.

 There are many reasons developers write code that is ultimately hard to maintain.
 One key reason is that developers generally focus on learning skills that help them execute the job in front of them, like learning a language or framework.
 They tend to under-invest in skills that have a long-term payoff, like writing cleanly abstracted, easy to maintain, and extensible code.

-<ed> Above text is taken from your reply to my query in the Gdoc.
-I like how you articulated this, so I added it to the intro.
-OK? </ed>

 While writing difficult-to-maintain code may seem quicker in the short term, it can have a snowball effect.
 Making changes to codebases that are already a mess tends to be time-consuming, complex, and prone to errors.
 Often, developers follow the path of least resistance by adding to the mess to get their new functionality added.
 There may be good reasons to follow such a path.
 However, doing so further degrades the maintainability of the system.